After years of making trips to Asia, I’ve ended up with an airy apartment (well, two apartments really) in Chiang Mai, in Northern Thailand.

 Itinerary in Detail

 Accommodations in Chiang Mai, and on the excursion to Fang, are comfortable and also distinctively Thai.
 We’ve found a wonderful hotel in Chiang Mai, the Banthai Village.
 It opened a few years ago, is beautiful and calm, located on a lane behind a temple (Wat Bupparam) and only a five minute walk from the apartments.
-In Fang we are at the Phumanee Home Hotel on Wednesday night.
+In Fang we are at the somewhat funky very welcoming Phumanee Home Hotel on Wednesday night, which is run by a group of Lahu people.

 All accommodation will be singles, unless we receive a request from two people who wish to share a double.
 The food we prepare together will be authentic, not adapted for foreign tastes or preferences.

-The price, which includes a total of six nights hotel and meals and drinks in Chiang Mai and environs, five days of cooking classes and marketing, and the two day excursion out of town, is US$2750 if you book before September 15 and $2900 after that.
+The price, which includes a total of six nights hotel and meals and drinks in Chiang Mai and environs, five days of cooking classes and marketing, and the two day excursion out of town, is US$2850 if you book before September 15 and $3050 after that.

 Not included are transportation to and from Chiang Mai, departure taxes, travel documents, or travel insurance, nor items of a personal nature such as laundry, gratuities, special diets.

-To sign up, please contact travel agent Deb Olson, my partner in Immerse Through LLC.
+To sign up, please contact travel agent Deb Olson, my dear friend, and my partner in Immerse Through LLC.
 You can reach her by email at firstname.lastname@example.org or call her at 307-745-7191.

 Deb is a long-time friend and is also a very experienced travel agent.
 She is widely travelled and very practical and thorough, so I recommend that you consider asking her to make your other travel arrangements too, including booking for any travel you may want to do in the region before the tour starts or after it is over.
 I recommend that you also ask her about travel insurance.